HubSpot Workflows vs. n8n: When to Move Beyond the CRM

 HubSpot's native integrations with these tools often cover only the most basic, one-way syncs (e.g., "Create a Contact in Clio when a Deal closes").
 What if you need to query an invoice from Xero, calculate the outstanding balance, cross-reference it with a Google Sheet lookup table, format a custom email, and append the transaction history back to a Custom Object in HubSpot?

-n8n views HubSpot not as the center of the universe, but as just another node on a deeply connected canvas. n8n sits above the CRM
+n8n views HubSpot not as the center of the universe, but as just another node on a deeply connected canvas. n8n sits above the CRM.
+It can seamlessly pull a record from HubSpot, pass it to an external AI agent for analysis, query a proprietary SQLite database, parse a PDF from a shared Slack channel, and push the final compiled data back into a HubSpot Custom Object.

 2. Advanced Data Transformation and Logic